woman's divorce

 A decree of separation may be revoked if either party asks for it and if the other party is properly served.
 If the court determines that reconciliation of the couple is improbable, the court may revoke the separation decree and render a divorce decree.

-Any assets or debts acquired prior to the marriage are considered that spouse's separate property or liability.
+Any assets or debts acquired before the marriage occurred are considered that spouse's separate property or liability.
 Other assets which may be considered separate property include inheritances, gifts, and property designated as separate property via a judgment or by premarital agreement.

-All other assets and debts acquired during the marriage are considered part of the marital estate and subject to division in the divorce.
-If the spouses cannot mutually agree on how the assets and debts will be divided, the court will attempt to divide the martial estate equitably.
-If the court discovers after the divorce that one spouse failed to disclose assets and debts or failed to comply with the court ordered distribution of assets and debts, the court may redistribute the property and debts.
+Everything else may be divided during the divorce.
+Barring a mutual agreement by the parties, the court will divide the marital estate as equitably as possible.
+If the court discovers after the divorce that one spouse failed to disclose assets and debts or failed to comply with the court ordered distribution of the marital estate, the court may redistribute the property and debts.

 When is spousal support awarded in North Dakota?